-When we saw the photo of the cast of Mrs. Doubtfire reunited on October 24th, we were all so excited to see what that meant.
+The cast of Mrs. Doubtfire reunited and we were all so excited to see what that meant.

 The interview is a good 35 minutes of reminiscing and sharing memories that all make us remember the iconic comedy as the treasure it truly is.

 Pierce Brosnan, Matthew Lawrence, Lisa Jakub, and Mara Wilson all got together to revist the movie that is one of the finest films of our time.

 While they admitted that the four of them haven't been in a room all together since the movie premiered, Jakub expressed that while it feels "surreal" it also "feels like no time has passed."

 Brosnan jumped in by sharing that he can still remember when they all met.
 "I can still cast my mind back 25 years to the sunny San Francisco days and meeting you all on that particular day."

 They jump right into the questions, when the interviewer asks how long the climactic restaurant scene actually took to film.